 Executive Committee Members

 HUGO FERNANDEZ is a Cuban-American photographer from Miami, Florida.
-He is currently an Associate Professor of Fine Art and Photography programs of the LaGCC Humanities Department, where he has taught since 1994.
-His photography is predominantly made in a documentary style, in color, which includes stills, large scale panoramas, and scans of archival images juxtaposed with anecdotal text which deals with his family’s Cuban history and exile experience.
-He has been in the University Faculty Senate (UFS) for LaGCC for three years and he begins his third one-year tenure as a member-at-large of the Executive Committee (EC) in May of 2017.
-He has been a member of the UFS Libraries and Technology Committee, as well as the Student Affairs Committee.
-He is currently the EC Liaison to the Student Affairs Committee, as well as an alternate UFS representative to the CUNY Board of Trustees Committees on Student Affairs and Special Programs, and the Facilities Committee, and an observer on the City University Construction Fund.
+He is currently an Associate Professor of Fine Art and Photography programs of the LaGuardia Community College (LaGCC) Humanities Department, where he has taught since 1994.
+His photography is predominantly made in a documentary style, in color, which includes stills, large scale panoramas, and scans of archival images juxtaposed with anecdotal text dealing with his family’s Cuban history and exile experience.
+He has been in the University Faculty Senate (UFS) for LaGCC for five years and he begins his fourth one-year tenure as a member-at-large of the Executive Committee (EC) in May of 2018.
+He has been a member of the UFS Library and Information Technology Committee, as well as the Student Affairs Committee.
+He is currently the EC Liaison to the Student Affairs Committee, as well as UFS representative to the CUNY Board of Trustees Committee on Student Affairs and Special Programs, and an observer of the City University Construction Fund meetings.

 JAMES McELWAINE has been a University Faculty Senator since 2013.
-He previously chaired the CUNY-UFS Student Affairs Committee, and serves now as a member-at-large on the CUNY-UFS Executive Committee.
+He previously chaired the UFS Student Affairs Committee, and serves now as a member-at-large on the CUNY-UFS Executive Committee.

 He teaches digital audio production, songwriting, lyric writing, melody writing, college writing, and music appreciation at the Aaron Copland School of Music at Queens College – CUNY and at the CUNY School of Professional Studies.
 Prior to CUNY, he was a professor of music for 38 years at the Conservatory of Music at Purchase College–SUNY in Westchester County.
 Shortly before being named a SUNY professor of music emeritus, he received the SUNY Chancellor’s Lifetime Award for Excellence.